Membrane Science · Polymer Physics · Process Engineering

 Engineering polymeric membranes from first principles to the production line.

-Prakash Membrane Consulting bridges continuum theory, COMSOL multiphysics modeling, structured experimentation, and roll-to-roll manufacturing — delivering finer control of microstructure during scale-up of ultrafiltration (UF), microfiltration (MF), and thin film composite (TFC) membranes among others.
+Prakash Membrane Consulting bridges continuum theory, COMSOL multiphysics modeling, structured experimentation (design, data analysis), and roll-to-roll manufacturing — delivering finer control of microstructure during scale-up of ultrafiltration (UF), microfiltration (MF), and thin film composite (TFC) membranes among others.

 Field of practice